The Majority Vote Paradigm Shift: When Popular Meets Optimal: GAP IN MV AND MAP METHODS

 \begin{theorem}[MV optimality criterion for one-parameter $\p$ for binary tasks ] If the probability of a label flip, $\varrho\!=\!T_{01}\!=\!T_{10}$, is less than 0.5 and denoting by $\nu\!=\!\pro(y=0)$ the class zero distribution we have that:

 \end{theorem}

-$\varrho<0.5$ translates to better than random labellers that is the most general case of non-adversarial annotators with no other constraints \citep{kargerMulticlass,li2019exploiting,bucarelli2023leveraging}.
+$\varrho<0.5$ translates to better than random labellers that is the most general case of non-adversarial workers with no other constraints \citep{kargerMulticlass,li2019exploiting,bucarelli2023leveraging}.
 Notice that if $\varrho < \nu < 1-\varrho$ it also holds that $\varrho < 1- \nu < 1-\varrho$.
 The condition in this theorem can be rewritten as $ \frac{\varrho}{1- \varrho } <\frac{\nu}{1-\nu} < \frac{1-\varrho }{\varrho}$.
 This indicates that the class imbalance ratio must fall within the range defined by the odds ratio associated with the noise rate of the dataset and its inverse.
 For a perfectly balanced dataset, this condition is always satisfied.
 However, as a dataset becomes more imbalanced, the maximum noise rate at which MV remains optimal decreases.
-The proof of Theorem \ref{thm:binary_classes_shared_coins} can be found in Appendix \ref{list:exact_matches_proofs}.
-The condition for equality of MV and MAP is a rather simple and elegant boundary in Equation~\ref{thm:binary_classes_shared_coins} beyond which their probability gap begins to widen.
-Our results are valid sample-wise and provide conditions under which it is true that, for a given annotated sample, the probability that the label predicted by oMAP matching the gold label is equal to the one of MV unlike previous works \cite{li2014error,karger2014budget}, which give results in terms of mean error rate.
-Correspondingly, this result can be used for optimal label estimates without access to an oracle if only we knew that $(\clim,\p)$ satisfies Equation~\ref{eq:onecoinresult}. \looseness -1 However, this verification of the bounds itself assumes access to the true parameters and we show in Section~\ref{sec:estimated_quantities} how this can be achieved without the oracle but only estimators.
+The proof of \cref{thm:binary_classes_shared_coins} can be found in \cref{list:exact_matches_proofs}.
+The condition for equality of MV and MAP is a rather simple and elegant boundary in \cref{thm:binary_classes_shared_coins} beyond which their probability gap begins to widen.
+It is interesting to note that if this bound is known to hold true for a given parameter configuration $(\clim, \p)$, then \MV's label estimate exactly matches that of oMAP for each individual instance, unlike \cref{prop:omap_bound} that applies on average, as is common in literature.
+Correspondingly, this result can be used for optimal label estimates without access to an oracle if only we knew that $(\clim,\p)$ satisfies \cref{thm:binary_classes_shared_coins}. \looseness -1 However, this verification of the bounds itself assumes access to the true parameters and we show in \cref{sec:estimated_quantities} how this can be achieved without the oracle but only estimators.